-Within each of these sectors there are many fields to choose from.
-These fields are frequently multi-disciplinary and it is important not to limit your options by only focusing on the fields that obviously match with your area of research. (ie biochemistry cancer research = pharmaceutical).
-There are probably other fields that you can apply your interests and expertise to (ie biochemistry = cosmetics research)
+Within each of these sectors there are many fields.
+These fields are frequently multi-disciplinary, and it is important not to limit your options by focusing only on fields that obviously match your area of research. (ie biochemistry cancer research = pharmaceutical).
+There are probably other fields to which you can apply your interests and expertise (ie biochemistry = cosmetics research)

-Once you have identified some specific fields of interest, you will want to research the specific organizations within each one.
+Once you have identified fields of interest, you will want to research specific organizations within each one.
 Every organization has a different culture and mission.
-Allergan and Pfizer may both be pharmaceutical companies, but they are structured and operate differently, and value different things in the workplace.

 C. What role (job) do you want to have?

 Because every organization is structured differently, the set of responsibilities associated with a particular role can vary tremendously.
 A "Project Manager" can be defined differently depending on the specific organization or even on the department.
 Job titles are rarely consistent across companies.
 Every position should be thought of as unique.
 As a result, it is often easier to start your career planning by identifying potential employers and then researching what specific role at that organization would be a good fit for you.
 Typical job functions include:

 - Research & Development : these are the people who create the stuff.

 - Testing & compliance: these are the people who test it and make sure it is legal